lab1092/blender-manual_ja/manual/modeling/meshes/selecting/basics.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
-   | Hotkey:   :kbd:`B`, :kbd:`C`, and :kbd:`ctrl-lmb` click and drag
+   | Hotkey:   :kbd:`B`, :kbd:`C`, and :kbd:`Ctrl-LMB` click and drag

 Region selection allows you to select groups of elements within a 2D region in your 3D view.
 The region can be either a circle or rectangle.
-The circular region is only available in :guilabel:`Edit mode`.
-The rectangular region, or "\ *Border Select* ", is available in both :guilabel:`Edit mode` and :guilabel:`Object` mode.
+The circular region is only available in *Edit mode*.
+The rectangular region, or "\ *Border Select* ", is available in both *Edit mode* and *Object* mode.

 .. note::

-   What is selected using both these tools is affected by the :guilabel:`Limit Selection to visible` feature (available under the 3D viewport) in :guilabel:`Solid Viewport Shading Mode`.
+   What is selected using both these tools is affected by the *Limit Selection to visible* feature (available under the 3D viewport) in *Solid Viewport Shading Mode*.

    For example,